As coronavirus hits tourism, Wizz Air finds new role

 Hungarian low-cost airline Wizz Air is repatriating citizens and transporting medical equipment for east European governments, in a move coupling one-off charter traffic with savvy government relations amid the coronavirus crisis.
 Wizz Air is one of several airlines involved in the largest peacetime repatriation effort in Europe as travel firms turn their attention from tourists to serving governments.

 "We try to do the right thing," Wizz Air Chief Executive Jozsef Varadi told Reuters.
 "Yes, governments and other institutions pay for the flights, but this is not the time to make a profit ...
 The most important issue here is to help."
-Wizz charged passengers $880 on one repatriation flight from the United States, with the Budapest government picking up the rest of the tab and securing onboard meals.
+Wizz has operated two repatriation flights from the United States to Hungary, with the Budapest government picking up the tab and securing onboard meals.

+The airline charged the government for a charter flight, a lump sum which it declined to disclose.
+The government then advertised one-way tickets to Budapest for $880 on the Los Angeles consulate Facebook page.
+A government spokesman said on Sunday that passengers eventually paid for the flight.

+However, a Wizz Air spokeswoman said that U.S. regulations precluded passengers from picking up the bill, as the flights counted as non-commercial, humanitarian missions, leaving the government with the entire tab.
+"U.S. authorities gave us the green light to operate on the basis that we do not charge passengers," she said.
+"Otherwise we would not get permits.
+And this is what we strictly kept to."

+The government did not immediately respond to a request for comment on the billing structure on Monday.
+Wizz has also operated flights for other governments in the region, including those of Slovenia and Macedonia, and is in talks with others.

-The carrier is deploying 10 percent of its fleet and 200 staff in the effort, which included its first-ever transatlantic flights as Airbus jets acquired to serve Europe's tourist boom zig-zagged across the United States and stopped in Iceland for fuel.
+The carrier is deploying 10% of its fleet and 200 staff in the effort, which included its first ever transatlantic flights as Airbus jets acquired to serve Europe's tourist boom zig-zagged across the United States and stopped in Iceland for fuel.
 Hungary's nationalist government has given Wizz Air ample publicity for the repatriation, featuring the airline in videos and media appearances and infusing it with patriotic appeals.

 "Home is here," Foreign Minister Peter Szijjarto posted on Facebook alongside a video of the repatriation of hundreds of people from the United States, showing Wizz planes against the setting sun with a soundtrack of romantic music.
 As a six-plane Wizz fleet flew back from China, Szijjarto met with Varadi and told the businessman: "You play a key role here ... in more ways than one."